I believe it is decidedly unoriginal to say that something

 out of the book of Revelation is bizarre, but I’m going to anyway: the twelfth

-often inundated with renderings and readings of the birth of Christ from the
+often inundated with renderings of Christ's birth from the

 and demons!

-the meaning, plot, and theological nuances of the Revelation 12.
-Who is the celestial
+the meaning, plot, and theological nuances of Revelation 12, there is one

-thing presented in Revelation 12 that, to me, is not only the central message
+thing presented there that, to me, is not only the central message

 of the chapter but also encompasses within it a key aspect of the Advent

-on Revelation’s nativity scene, my mind often lands on a friend I had a few
+on the nativity depicted in Revelation 12, my mind often lands on a friend I had a few

-years back, whom I met working at a soup kitchen in Juarez.
+years back whom I met working at a soup kitchen in Juarez, MX.
 In homage to the

-season, I will refer to her as Mary.
+season, I will refer to her as Mary (that is not her actual name).
 When I met Mary, she and her husband were

-friends we were a part of experienced many joys in anticipating the arrival of
+friends experienced many joys in the anticipated arrival of

-morning sickness, occasionally one of our female friends would even probe Mary’s
+morning sickness, and occasionally one of our female friends would even palm Mary’s

-belly convinced the little tike was kicking her hand.
+abdomen convinced the little one was kicking her hand.

-just noticed some subtle things like when Mary would talk about her baby in
+just noticed some subtle things.
+When Mary would talk about her baby in

 front of certain people, there would be a huff or an eye roll or a head shake.

-It seemed a little rude, but I just assumed I was misunderstanding their
+It seemed a little rude, but my Spanish has never been great.
+So, I just assumed I had lost something in the language and was misunderstanding their

 reactions.
-Not long thereafter, we began to see instances where Mary, obviously
+Not long thereafter, though, we began to see instances where Mary, obviously

 distraught, would leave the soup kitchen early after speaking with some of these

 ladies.
-Eventually, one day, in the dusty concrete structure that served as our
+Then one day, in the dusty concrete structure that served as our

 mess hall, we found Mary alone, crying, and angry.
 When we asked her why she